 Many patients notice a difference in their sleep quality the first night of treatment.
 As each day passes, you may continue to see a gradual change in your symptoms until they dissipate.
 Even if your symptoms are resolved, it’s essential you continue with your sleep apnea treatment to control the disorder.

-If you’ve experienced sleep apnea warning signs or you’re recently been diagnoses, it’s time to see your dentist in Texarkana, Dr. Torin Marracino and his Texarkana dental team.
+If you’ve experienced sleep apnea warning signs or you’ve recently been diagnosed, it’s time to see your dentist in Texarkana.
 Our office offers the latest treatment solutions, including oral appliance therapy, to help our patients sleep soundly through the night.
 Contact our office today to schedule your consultation.

 A sleep apnea diagnosis is life-changing, and you’re sure to have several concerns about what lies ahead, but there isn’t any reason to worry.
 We’ll take the time to explain your diagnosis and treatment during your initial visit.
 In the meantime, here are the answers to a few of the most common questions patients ask us to help ease any apprehensions until your appointment.

 Sleep apnea causes several complications, other than just a poor night’s rest.
 Instead, the frequent pauses in breathing make the oxygen level in your blood to drop.
 Over time, this strains your cardiovascular system, forcing your heart to work much harder.
 This can lead to a variety of issues, including high blood pressure, irregular heartbeat, and even an increased risk of stroke.

 You’ll also be at risk of several other complications, including sleep deprivation.
 This causes your cognitive abilities to decline, which can make you significantly more prone to workplace and auto accidents.